Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

-* Thirty relics done of 34+ planned, with temporary images and placeholder sounds.
+* Thirty two relics done of 34+ planned, with temporary images and placeholder sounds.
 * Twelve game modifiers, ranging from adding more relics at start to making the game easier/harder.
 * Six cards, acessible through one specific relic.
 * One event, which is the gateway for two relics and one potion.